shawnwun/RNNLG/README.md

 # Benchmark Results

-The following benchmark results were produced by training each neural network models on 5 different random seeds and selected the models with best validation BLEU scores.
+The following benchmark results were produced by training each neural network model on 5 different random seeds and selected the model with best validation BLEU score.
 Both the testing and validating set performance were shown:

 <img src="https://raw.githubusercontent.com/shawnwun/RNNLG/master/benchmark.png" alt="benchmark" width="600" height="600"/>